 In the process, it makes choices regarding the situation.
 The artificial ones are those programs that are implemented on computer systems.

 Artificial neural networks derive their name from the historical development in which scientists tried to get the computer software to think in the human brain’s manner.

-Though the brain is a much more complicated thing, neural networks can perform many tasks that the human brain can.
+Though the brain is much more complicated, neural networks can perform many tasks that the human brain can.

 It is difficult to say when neural networks were employed for data mining tools, but a study of this data mining technique was discovered during the second world war.